What Is a llms.txt File and How to Use It for AI Visibility in 2026

 How often should I update my llms.txt?

-Update it whenever you publish a major pillar page or overhaul content.
+Update it whenever you publish a major pillar page or overhaul your content strategy.
 Monthly reviews are a good practice.
-AI models may recrawl infrequently, so keep the file clean.
+Since AI models may recrawl infrequently, you want the file to be as stable and accurate as possible.
+If you have breaking changes, update immediately.
+Otherwise, set a reminder to audit every 30 days.

 Conclusion